 Life, says Jacquie, teaches us lessons to wake us up, to make us more conscious, to help us evolve and become more spiritual.

 We concluded our chat agreeing that – to be alive is a gift.
 And, I must say, having this conversation with Jacquie was certainly a gift.
-My suggestion to you is to grab a cuppa of something, settle in, and have a listen.
+My suggestion to you is to grab a cuppa of something, settle in, and listen.

 *Another side note – Every now and then I meet someone who I discover is not a stranger, but rather, a friend of the heart I had yet to meet.
 I found it delightful to learn that Jacquie refers to her husband, Jerry as, Mr. Lovely.
 And, of course, it stands to reason that she would be, Mrs. Lovely.